Skip to main content

 Tips for Finding a Job & Internship

-• If you have pre-health career interests, including the goal of attending medical or dental school, it is highly encouraged that you connect with the Reed-Yorke Health Professions Advising Office as early into your time at UMD as possible.
+• Suppose you have pre-health career interests, including the goal of attending medical or dental school.
+In that case, you are highly encouraged to connect with the Reed-Yorke Health Professions Advising Office as early into your time at UMD as possible.

-• Most of this industry’s internships are unpaid or low paying; being a medical scribe is a great way to gain experience and get paid in a part time capacity.
+• Most of this industry’s internships are unpaid or low-paying; being a medical scribe is a great way to gain experience and get paid part-time.
 Traditional hiring processes exist.
-You will apply and then be interviewed over the phone, followed by an in-person interview.
+You will apply and be interviewed over the phone, followed by an in-person interview.

-• If interested in research, connect with the Maryland Center for Undergraduate Research on campus.
+• If interested in research, connect with the Office of Undergraduate Research (OUR) on campus.

 • Don’t rely on job postings on job boards to find internships or jobs in health and sciences.
-Research the organizations, hospitals, and clinics you would most like to work for and go on their websites to learn more about potential internship and job openings.
-Reach out to them directly if you do not see information about internships and jobs on their website.
+Research the organizations, hospitals, laboratories, and clinics you would most like to work for and go on their websites to learn more about potential internships and job openings.
+Contact them directly if you do not see information about internships and jobs on their website.

 Upcoming Events